-Tomato, Tomäto explores what we (as members of our society) believe about social and linguistic aspects of personal identity.
-In Introduction to Sociology, you will learn about how society pushes us to treat certain behaviors as “good/polite” and others as “bad/rude”; in Language and Power, you will see many of these societal beliefs play out in our beliefs about “good/correct” language versus “bad/incorrect” language (wrong grammar, bad pronunciation, bad words).
-We will explore the factual basis of many of these beliefs in in an honest and sensitive community that asks hard questions, both of our society and of us as individuals.
+Tomato, Tomäto explores what we believe about social and linguistic aspects of personal identity.
+In Introduction to Sociology and in Language and Power, you will see how we develop societal beliefs and how those beliefs about society play out in our beliefs about “good/correct” language versus “bad/incorrect” language (wrong grammar, bad pronunciation, bad words).
+We will explore the factual basis of many of these beliefs in an honest and sensitive community that asks hard questions, both of our society and of us as individuals.

 Students explore the intersection of topics by taking the following course package: